itchyny/lightline.vim/README.md

 + [powerline](https://github.com/Lokaltog/powerline) is a nice plugin, but difficult to configure.
 + [vim-airline](https://github.com/bling/vim-airline) is a nice plugin, but not configurable.
 Also, it does *too much* for other plugins, which should be done by users in .vimrc.

+## Spirit of this plugin
++ Minimalism.
+The core script is very small.
++ Configurablity.
+You can create your own component and easily add to the statusline.
++ Orthogonality.
+Any plugin should not change the settings of another plugin.
+Such a plugin-crossing setting should be written by users in `.vimrc`.

 ## Author
 itchyny (https://github.com/itchyny)